CPP Disability 2026: Your Real Monthly Amount After the LTD Offset, Tax + the Children's Top-Up

 Question: Can I work while receiving CPP Disability benefits?

 Answer: Yes, but with limitations.
 Service Canada allows CPP Disability recipients to attempt a return to work without immediately losing benefits.
 There is an automatic reinstatement provision: if you return to work but your disability prevents you from continuing within two years, your benefits can be reinstated quickly without a new application.
-You can earn a limited amount (approximately $6,800/year in 2026) without affecting your benefits.
-Earnings above this threshold may trigger a review of your eligibility.
+You can earn up to $7,400/year before tax (2026) without affecting your benefits.
+Earnings above this threshold must be reported and may trigger a review of your eligibility.
 Always report any employment income to Service Canada.

 Question: How long does CPP Disability approval take?